jumpinjackie/forge-e33-mod/design/BLACK.md

 ### Design Notes

- - In Act 3 of the game, Renoir (now free) summons an assortment of Nevrons, including twisted copies of the citizens of Lumiere to carry out his mission of destroying the canvas.
+ - In Act 3 of the game, Renoir (now free) summons an assortment of Nevrons, including twisted copies of the citizens of Lumière to carry out his mission of destroying the canvas.
  - Easy mechanical map to a clone/copy effect, but for flavor purposes, will only clone a nonlegendary Expeditioner.

 ## Verso's Burden (Treacherous Link)